 Please refer to the BSM website for updated calendars.

 Students are asked to indicate their preference among the two housing options:renting a furnished apartment and sharing it with other Budapest Semesters participants, or

-living with a Hungarian family as a member of the family.
+living with a Hungarian host family.

-Students that choose an apartment own bedroom with shared common spaces, and although most students choose to live in a shared apartment, living with a family could be the most rewarding choice by enhancing the cross-cultural experience.
+Students that choose an apartment have their own bedroom with shared common spaces, and although most students choose to live in a shared apartment, living with a family could be the most rewarding choice by enhancing the cross-cultural experience.
 Please note: “family” is loosely defined and could consist of the traditional mother, father, and children; elderly couples, newly married couples, or a pensioner.

 All homes will be within easy reach of the university using the frequent and inexpensive public transportation.
 Program administrators in Budapest will help students with housing and any problems that arise.

 Students who receive financial aid at Princeton continue to receive Princeton financial aid for the approved costs of study abroad programs during the academic year.
 For detailed information about financial aid, program fees, and billing for study abroad, please visit the Money Matters section of the Study Abroad website.

 For estimated program costs, please click on the budget sheet at the top of this brochure.